-- Any emergency situation to include an Active Shooter should be reported to the 911 dispatcher (911 on base, off base 119) in plain language.
-Basic information of the emergency situation should be reported to the dispatcher who will initiate the appropriate PMO or police response. - Evacuation.
+- Any emergency situation to include an active shooter should be reported to the 911 dispatcher (911 on base, off base 119).
+Basic information from the emergency situation should be reported to the dispatcher who will then initiate the appropriate PMO response. - Evacuation.
 When conditions are safer outside than inside a building, all personnel in the hazard zone will be directed to leave the building immediately to a designated safe area.
 Evacuation of an entire facility or area may not always be prudent, especially if evacuation may lead to other risks by taking the occupants out of the physically secure environment of the facility and onto the streets. - Reverse Evacuation.
 When conditions are safer inside a building than outside, personnel may be directed to seek shelter indoors.
-Once all personnel are inside, the building exterior doors should be locked and lock down/shelter-in-place procedures initiated. - Lockdown/Shelter-in-place.
+Once all personnel are inside, the building exterior doors should be locked and lock down/shelter-in-place procedures initiated. - Lockdown/Shelter-in-Place.
 When a person or situation presents an immediate threat to personnel in a building, the order to lockdown or shelter-in-place may be given.
 For the purposes of this plan, lockdown and shelter-in-place are used interchangeably.
 All doors leading to hallways or outside the building are locked; personnel stay in their offices, work areas and classrooms.
 Initial notification may be made using Big Voice or the ATHOC System.
-For personnel in the immediate Active Shooter area, notification of the incident could be from hearing gun shots or loud voices alerting other people of the threat. - Warn individuals not to enter an area where the active shooter may be. - Have an escape route and plan in mind.
+For personnel in the immediate active shooter area, notification of the incident could be from hearing gun shots or loud voices alerting other people of the threat. - Warn individuals not to enter an area where the active shooter may be. - Have an escape route and plan in mind. - Evacuate regardless of whether others agree to follow. - Leave your belongings behind.

-- Evacuate regardless of whether others agree to follow. - Leave your belongings behind. - Prevent individuals from entering an area where the active shooter may be. - Silence your cell phone and/or pager.
-(Even the vibration setting can give away a hiding position.) • - Consider the difference between cover and concealment.
-Cover will protect from gunfire and ٠ concealment will merely hide you from the view of the shooter. - Keep hands visible when Law Enforcement arrives and follow all directions.
+- Prevent individuals from entering an area where the active shooter may be. - Silence your cell phone.
+(Even the vibration setting can give away a hiding position.) - Consider the difference between cover and concealment.
+Cover will protect from gunfire and concealment will merely hide you from the view of the shooter. - Keep hands visible when law enforcement arrives and follow all directions.